North Adelaide Fire Station

 The Fire Station Inn, also known as the North Adelaide Fire Station, at 82 Tynte Street, is a historic fire station building in North Adelaide, South Australia.

+The North Adelaide Fire Brigade moved into new premises in O'Connell Street in 1895.

-It was built as a shop in 1866.
-It was renovated to serve as a fire station in 1904.
+The Tynte Street building was built as a shop in 1866 and renovated to serve as a fire station in 1904 replacing premises in O'Connell Street in 1905.

+The Tynte Street building was listed as a State Heritage Place on the South Australian Heritage Register on 11 September 1986.
 As of 2018, it is used as tourist accommodation.

-It was listed as a State Heritage Place on the South Australian Heritage Register on 11 September 1986.